wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.2.2.4 =
+Upgrade now for 4 framework code tweaks that makes your plugin fully compatible with WooCommerce version 2.1.11

 = 2.2.2.3 =
 Update now for an important bug fix and full compatibility with WooCommerce Version 2.1.9 and WordPress Version 3.9.1